 The Research and Development (R&D) Incentive is a program designed to attract companies to conduct eligible R&D activities in Australia.
-In this guide, we aim to provide readers with a better understanding of the R&D tax incentive.
+In this guide, we aim to provide you with a better understanding of the R&D tax incentives it offers.

 The exact amount is based the company’s corporate income tax rate (25% to 30%) plus: